elementalsecurity/sec-arch/07_security_architecture_methodologies/MITRE_Cyber_Resiliency_Framework.md

 ## Summary

 The **MITRE Cyber Resiliency Engineering Framework** shifts cybersecurity from reactive defense to **mission-centric resilience**.
-It empowers Security Architects and Systems Engineers to anticipate compromise, engineer recovery, and adapt over time—critical in modern systems where **perimeter defenses alone are no longer sufficient**.
+It empowers Security Architects and Systems Engineers to anticipate compromise, engineer recovery, and adapt over time and critical in modern systems where **perimeter defenses alone are no longer sufficient**.